 Without the small army of volunteers who help out at our races we would not be as successful at putting on great events.
 We really appreciate our volunteers; to read about the rewards of volunteering at Challenge Running events, and to view which tasks we still need help with, please click here to view the St Peter's Way volunteering page.

-Anyone entering this event should have completed at least one marathon distance race previously and be able to evidence this when entering.
-To give yourself a realistic chance of completing this event you should be able to demonstrate completing a marathon in 6 hours or less - or have previous ultra experience.
+Anyone entering this event should have completed at least one marathon distance race previously and though we dont enforce this its a good benchmark to give you a realistic chance of completion. if you can run a marathon on trails in around 6 hours you should be able to complete this event.

 There are plenty of places to stay in nearby areas the night before.

 Runners can only be accompanied on the course by other runners in the race.
 We don't mind you jogging the last few metres into a checkpoint or running the first few metres out of a checkpoint, but you cannot run with anyone - this may result in disqualification at the finish.
 Yes, we know it's a public footpath, but you cannot have unfair support and assistance.

 If supporter ar following you through the race thats great but please remember they are supporters and can not hand you spare kit or extra supplies above what you are carrying or can get at the checkpoints, its not fair to others who can't access this support.